JanathonL-CMU/tech-interview-handbook/algorithms/README.md

 ### Binary Search Tree (BST)

-In-order traversal of a BST will give you all elements in order.
+==In-order traversal of a BST will give you all elements in order.==

 Be very familiar with the properties of a BST and validating that a binary tree is a BST.
 This comes up more often than expected.